syscl/M3800/README.md

 * [Change Log] (https://github.com/syscl/M3800/blob/M3800/README.md)

+2016-2-4

+- Fixed a major problem that cause the ACPI tables patch fail.
+- Use UUID to locate the EFI partition instead of IDENTIFER that may change after reboot.

 2015-12-25

 - Huge change in Deploy.sh, added function method to make the script easy to read, and yes, the script is faster than ever.